ariel-aguado/veladconmigo/README.md

 # Velad Conmigo

-A blog to feed the faith of Church of Christ in Cuba
+A Blog to share the faith promoted by the Church of Christ in Cuba

 ## Build Setup